Vietnam.vn - Nền tảng quảng bá Việt Nam

 Energy price list

-The National Weather Service is forecasting a sharp change from mild to colder than normal across the East and Midwest over the next 8-14 days.
-LSEG also estimates that the number of heating days in the US, a measure of energy demand for heating, will increase to 499 over the next two weeks, up from 399 previously.
-The colder weather is expected to boost heating demand and have a strong bullish impact on gas prices, supporting crude oil prices.
+According to forecasts from the US National Weather Service, weather will shift abruptly from mild to colder than normal across the East and Midwest over the next 8-14 days.
+LSEG also estimates that the number of heating days in the US, a measure of energy demand for heating, will increase to 499 in the next two weeks, up from the previously projected 399.
+Colder-than-expected weather is expected to boost heating demand and have a bullish impact on natural gas prices, thereby supporting crude oil prices.

-Oil prices continued to be supported by US inventory data released late last week.
-Specifically, the US Energy Information Administration (EIA) reported that the country's commercial crude oil inventories in the week ending December 20 reached nearly 416.8 million barrels, down sharply by 4.24 million barrels compared to the previous week.
-The decrease reported by the EIA exceeded analysts' expectations of a 1.9 million barrel decrease as well as the 3.2 million barrel decrease reported by the American Petroleum Institute.
-This shows that demand for crude oil in the US remains high, contributing to supporting oil prices.
+In addition, oil prices continued to be supported by US inventory data released last weekend.
+Specifically, the US Energy Information Administration (EIA) reported that commercial crude oil inventories in the US for the week ending December 20th reached nearly 416.8 million barrels, a sharp decrease of 4.24 million barrels compared to the previous week.
+The decrease reported by the EIA exceeded analysts' expectations of a 1.9 million barrel decrease, as well as the 3.2 million barrel decrease predicted by the American Petroleum Institute.
+This indicates that demand for crude oil in the US remains high, contributing to the support of oil prices.

 Prices of some other goods